About Wilder Waters Community

-Arthur lives in the main house and is the father of Samara.
-He is a plant biologist, forager, primitive skills mentor, and wildcrafter.
+Arthur is a plant biologist, forager, primitive skills mentor, wildcrafter, and the father of Samara.
 He offers classes in foraging, natural medicine, bow making, hide tanning, and other ancestral lifeways on the property where students come and stay for the weekend.
 Arthur endeavors to connect with his landscape through hunting and gathering and the offering of gratitude for the earth's gifts.
 One of his goals with this living project is to heal the divide between human and natural communities.

 Samara Leavitt Haines